 - Notice of when your next local RESULTS group meeting is.

 Practice your presentation to see that you are keeping it within your allotted time.
 Ask your group to listen to your presentation and offer feedback.

 5. Deliver Your Presentation

-Bring hand-outs such as background materials, action sheets, and RESULTS Action Network sign-up sheets.
-You can hand these out manually or have a visible table in the room where people can pick them up.
+- Bring hand-outs such as background materials, action sheets, and a sign-up sheet.
+You can hand these out manually or have a visible table in the room.

 6. Follow Up

 - Contact people who asked to be contacted in a timely manner.

 - Thank the person who scheduled your speaking appointment.